emilydiana/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a fifth year PhD student in Statistics at the Wharton School, University of Pennsylvania, where I am advised by [Michael Kearns](https://www.cis.upenn.edu/~mkearns/) and [Aaron Roth](https://www.cis.upenn.edu/~aaroth/).
-I hold a B.A. in Applied Mathematics from Yale and an M.S. in Statistics from Stanford.

-Before graduate school, I worked for two years as a scientific software developer at [Lawrence Livermore National Laboratory](https://www.llnl.gov/), focusing on improving the performance of government finite element physics simulation codes.
+I am a rising fifth year PhD student in Statistics and Data Science at the Wharton School, University of Pennsylvania, where I am advised by [Michael Kearns](https://www.cis.upenn.edu/~mkearns/) and [Aaron Roth](https://www.cis.upenn.edu/~aaroth/).
+My research focuses on the intersection of ethical algorithm design and socially aware machine learning.
+Before Penn, I received a B.A. in Applied Mathematics from Yale Colelge and an M.S. in Statistics from Stanford Univeristy, and I spent two years as a software developer at [Lawrence Livermore National Laboratory](https://www.llnl.gov/), focusing on improving the performance of government finite element physics simulation codes.
+I maintain an active collaboration with Amazon AWS and the Federal Reserve Bank of Philadelphia, and I am honored to have been recognized as both a Rising Star in EECS by MIT and a Future Leader in Data Science by the University of Michigan.

 I will be on the academic job market starting Fall 2022.